-Below, you will find details agile metrics used to track flow, quality and even satisfaction.
+Below, you will find details of agile metrics used to track flow, quality, and even satisfaction.
 In short, this page contains everything you need to know about agile metrics.
-Whether you teams are using Scrum, Kanban or another agile framework, you’ve come to the right place.
+Whether your teams are using Scrum, Kanban, or another agile framework, you’ve come to the right place.

 What are Agile Metrics used for?

-If you are a PMO person and are looking at Agile teams, it may be tempting to start pulling data to start to assess and compare teams.
-But what you will discover as you read down this page is that it is not easy to compare teams using agile metrics.
-A piece of work that is ‘1 story point’ for one team, may well be ‘3 story points’ for another.
-A team that is completing 40 story points per week is not necessarily better than a team completing 10 story points per week.
+If you are a PMO person and are looking at Agile teams, it may be tempting to start pulling data to begin to assess and compare teams.
+But what you will discover as you read down this page is that it is not easy to compare groups using agile metrics.
+A piece of work that is ‘1 story point’ for one team may well be ‘3 story points’ for another.
+A team that is completing 40 story points per week is not necessarily better than a team completing ten story points per week.
 This is because the definition of a story point is one that is unique to the team.
 Other attempts to measure productivity can also backfire.
 It used to be common to measure lines of code written.
-But when this is used as a performance or productivity metric, we quickly see a decline in the quality of code.
+But when we use it as a performance or productivity metric, we quickly see a decline in the quality of code.
 Quantity begins to win out over quality, which is the exact opposite of what we would want to achieve.

 With agile teams, we are looking to satisfy customers through the continuous delivery of valuable software.
 That isn’t something I’ve just made up – it is lifted from the 12 principles behind the Agile Manifesto.
-In fact, the principles behind the Agile Manifesto make several statements can be translated into measures.
+In fact, the principles behind the Agile Manifesto make several statements translate into measures.
 Let’s take a look at some of those principles:

-Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
-Agile teams should be delivery software frequently.
-When the Agile Manifesto was written, the idea of delivering every couple of weeks seemed radical, but many software teams are now delivering software to production multiple times per day.
+- Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+Agile teams should be delivering software regularly.
+When the Agile Manifesto was written, the idea of delivering every couple of weeks seemed radical, but many software teams are now releasing software to production multiple times per day.

-Business people and developers must work together daily throughout the project.
-Collaboration is key for agile teams.
-If the development team are not engaged closely with the business, then they are less likely to deliver software that lives up to expectations.
-This engagement can be measured easily by observing attendance and engagement at key meetings and ceremonies, such as sprint reviews and showcases.
+- Business people and developers must work together daily throughout the project.
+Collaboration is vital for agile teams.
+If the development team is not engaged closely with the business, then they are less likely to deliver software that lives up to expectations.
+This engagement can be measured easily by observing attendance and participation at meetings and ceremonies, such as sprint reviews and showcases.

-Working software is the primary measure of progress.
-Rather than focusing on stage gates and other milestones, the primary measure is the delivery of software that actually does the job.
+- Working software is the primary measure of progress.
+Rather than focusing on stage gates and other milestones, the primary rule is the delivery of software that actually does the job.

-Agile processes promote sustainable development.
+- Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
-We talked about motivated individuals earlier – we also want them to work in a sustainable fashion.
-Teams who are coming in early, leaving late and working weekends are likely to burn-out and are not adhering to the agile principles.
-Ensuring the teams are maintaining a constant and sustainable pace is a key measure within agile.
+We talked about motivated individuals earlier – we also want them to work sustainably.
+Teams who are coming in early, leaving late, and working weekends are likely to burn-out and are not adhering to the agile principles.
+Ensuring the teams are maintaining a constant and sustainable pace is a crucial measure within agile.

-Continuous attention to technical excellence and good design enhances agility.
-Working valuable software that is sustainable, means no shortcuts.
-It means code quality has to be good, and software is build in line with best practices for security and readability.
-Quality metrics are an important consideration with agile approaches.
+- Continuous attention to technical excellence and good design enhances agility.
+Working valuable software that is sustainable means no shortcuts.
+It means code quality has to be good, and software is built in line with best practices for security and readability.
+Quality metrics are an essential consideration with agile approaches.

-At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
-Teams are expected to continuously improve, and this can also be measured.
+- At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+Teams expect to improve continuously, and this can also be measured.
 Are the team holding regular retrospectives?
 Are they taking steps to improve themselves?

-We asked ourselves the question ‘What are Agile Metrics for?’ but there is another important question:
+We asked ourselves the question ‘What are Agile Metrics for?’ but there is another crucial question:

 Who are Agile Metrics for?

 Agile teams are, to a greater or lesser degree, self-organizing.
-In order to tune and adjust behavior, they need to understand how they are doing.
-This is exactly what Agile metrics are for: They a primarily a feedback loop for the team.
-Teams should regularly review Agile metrics, reflect and use the data to become more effective.
-Often the metrics are used as an starting point for a conversation.
+To tune and adjust behavior, they need to understand how they are doing.
+This is where metrics come in!
+Agile metrics are primarily a feedback loop for the team.
+Teams should regularly review Agile metrics, reflect and use the data to become more productive.
+Often the metrics are used as a starting point for a conversation.
 Imagine our metrics are showing that cycle time has worsened.
-This the first step is for the team to understand why that is.
-It could be due to a unique, one off event – that will right itself a few cycles down the line.
-Or it could be an indication that backlog grooming is not being performed effectively.
-Whatever the reason, the metrics are the indicator and it is the team who reflect and diagnose.
+The first step is for the team to understand why that is.
+It could be due to a unique, one-off event – that will right itself a few cycles down the line.
+Or it could be an indication that backlog grooming is not being performed adequately.
+Whatever the reason, the metrics are the indicator, and it is the team who reflect and diagnose.